 Indonesians make a fabulous sambal by grinding chillies, shallots and garlic with ginger and stirring in sugar, salt and rice vinegar.
-In China the chefs combine ginger with scallions to create a harmonious yin-yang balance to a wide variety of oriental dishes.
+In China, the chefs combine ginger with scallions to create a harmonious yin-yang balance to a wide variety of oriental dishes.
 The cool scallion provides the yin and the hot ginger provides the yang and together they complement one another.

 It's believed that ginger is indigenous to the tropical jungles of South East Asia and was introduced to China by way of India more than two thousand years ago.
 Ginger is a rhizome meaning that the stem grows underground and the colour will range from pale pink when very young to a golden beige when matured.
 As the rhizome settles it becomes dry with paper-like skin.

 Not only is ginger aromatic, but it also holds importance and significant medicinal properties.
-Fresh ginger has a refreshing scent, reminiscent of citrus and a pleasant sharp and tangy flavour.
+Fresh ginger has a refreshing scent, reminiscent of citrus and with a pleasantly sharp and tangy flavour.
 When young and fresh the plant is still mild and tender to be used as an accessory to vegetables in stir-fries.
 As they get older they become fibrous and more pungent.

 For decades now it's been authenticated timelessly the potential ginger possesses as a significant and immense important natural medicinal remedy able to assist in treating a wide variety of health related ailments.